Digital asset management

 Digital asset management (DAM) and the implementation of its use as a computer application is required in the collection of digital assets to ensure that the owner, and possibly their delegates, can perform operations on the data files.

 Terminology

 The term media asset management (MAM) may be used in reference to Digital Asset Management when applied to the sub-set of digital objects commonly considered "media", namely audio recordings, photos, and videos.
 Any editing process that involves media, especially video, can make use of a MAM to access media components to be edited together or combined with a live feed in a fluent manner.
 A MAM typically offers at least one searchable index of the images, audio, and videos it contains, constructed from metadata harvested from the images using pattern recognition, or input manually.

 Digital asset management (DAM) may focus on the electronic management of any form of a digitally stored piece of information.
 DAM is certainly strategic, while MAM is almost always tactical.
 Both asset management primarily reflect long-term stored content that is used for archiving, preservation, and most notably reuse.

+Difference between a Digital Asset Manager and repositories

+The difference between the Digital Asset Management solution and storage repositories lies in how each handles digital documents: while the DAM is business and governance-oriented giving the file meaning within the corporation repositories such as Google Drive, SharePoint, and OneDrive are simple storage structures lacking any business context aligned with operational needs.